Dominowood371/Pixel-Dungeon/README.md

 | A discord bot that randomly generates dubious claims on PD balance. | https://github.com/ifritdiezel/pdhottaker |
 | A pack of animated sprites for MarkoZajc#2119 hack week project! | https://github.com/AkiraNoHikari/spd-enemies-animated |
 | A generic tile map editor | https://github.com/NYRDS/tiled |

+> **Note:** I'm not trying to steal someone else's work, but I'm trying to preserve the legacy of mods so that anyone can access mods